 The Dataset Metrics are part of the Sidebar placed on the right side of Argilla datasets.
 To know more about this component, click here.

-Argilla metrics are very convenient in terms of assesing the status of the dataset, and to extract valuable information.
+Argilla metrics are very convenient in terms of assessing the status of the dataset, and extracting valuable information.

 How to use Metrics#

 Metrics are composed of two submenus: Progress and Stats.
 These submenus might be different for Token and Text Classification tasks, as well as for the different modes (especially the Weak labeling mode).